- What is a general election?

 An MLA is a Member of the Legislative Assembly.
 The Legislative Assembly is the group of 57 people elected to create and vote on laws that govern Manitoba.
 Each MLA represents the residents of a geographic area within Manitoba, called an electoral division or a constituency.
 All the land within Manitoba is within the boundaries of a provincial electoral division.

-Up until the 2016 Election Period began on March 16, your MLA was either 1) the candidate who won the 2007 election in your electoral division, 2) in the case of a more recent by-election, the candidate who won that by-election, 3) or no MLA if the seat was vacated prior to the election.
+Up until the 2019 Election Period began, your MLA was either 1) the candidate who won the 2016 election in your electoral division, 2) in the case of a more recent by-election, the candidate who won that by-election, 3) or no MLA if the seat was vacated prior to the election.
 Once the election was called, all MLAs were no longer MLAs, and those running for re-election went through the process to become candidates once again.
 They are known as incumbent candidates.
 On each electoral division page, our website identifies the most recent MLA in the electoral division description at the bottom of the page, under the candidates.

 Once new MLAs are sworn in, Elections Manitoba allows you to find our current MLA here.